ranadocs/angular-demo/README.md

 # angular-demo
-this is my demo for angular practice
+this is my demo for angular practice by RANA SAJID